cms-L1TK/firmware-hls/README.md

 git clone https://github.com/cms-data/L1Trigger-TrackFindingTracklet.git L1Trigger/TrackFindingTracklet/data
 ```

-A few cfg changes were made in order to adjust truncation, output test vectors and lookup tables, and to disable multiple matches in the MatchCalculator.
+A few cfg changes were made in order to output test vectors & lookup tables, adjust truncation, and to disable multiple matches in the MatchCalculator.
 This required editing parameter values in L1Trigger/TrackFindingTracklet/interface/Settings.h to match the following excerpts:

 ```c++
 …